zammad/zammad-documentation/install/update.rst

-      If you don't have time for updating all the time (nobody got time for that, right?), please consider using `Zammad hosting`_ for your and your customer's safety.
+      If you don't have time for updating all the time (nobody got time for that, right?), please consider using `Zammad hosting`_ for your and your customers' safety.

       In case you couldn't update for a longer time, please ensure to at least update from **major to major** version.
 Big version jumps *may* work but